rhalff/objenv/README.md

 Available `options` are:
 - options.prefix: defaults to none.
 - options.seperator: defaults to '_'
+- options.camelCase: defaults to false

 Both `options` and `matchFn` are optional, if `options` are omitted, the `matchFn` will be the second argument.

 objenv alters `obj` in place, if this is not desired create a copy of the object first.

+The `camelCase` option will expand camelcased keys using the seperator.

+e.g. a key named `databaseName` can be overruled using a DATABASE_NAME environment variable.

 ## Example Usage